Contains unmarked spoilers!

 - Good Is Not Nice: He is such a stern believer in justice that he almost killed his two favourite students for standing up for what was right instead of what was law.
 Ichigo is responsible for making him mellow out.

 - Good Scars, Evil Scars: His body is a network of scars.
 The scars on his forehead have stories that do get revealed in late in the manga.

-- Grumpy Old Man: He's never smiled, he's never laughed and he's never cracked a joke in his life.
-When he's not roaring at the top of his lungs, he has a stern, unimpressed expression that can easily turn to accusatory (e.g. the argument with Mayuri).
+- Grumpy Old Man: Yamamoto has never smiled nor laughed and he's never cracked a joke in his life.
+When he is not roaring at the top of his lungs, he has a stern, unimpressed expression that can easily turn to accusatory (e.g. the argument with Mayuri).